FREE Online HR Courses - for credit, there is a one-time, $49.00 exam fee

 Employee relocation planning is a necessary part of many Human Resources jobs.
 This course teaches you how to set up employee relocation packages for executive relocation, new hires, and everything in between.
 You’ll learn how to establish home purchase assistance programs that include real estate appraisal, home loans, and company mortgage assistance.
 You’ll also learn how to plan for the use of moving companies, travel allowances, and family assistance programs to help with the settling in process.
 Finally, you’ll learn how to use a cost-of-living calculator that helps you compare cost of...More

 This course examines what factors you must consider when opening up or relocating a facility overseas.
 You first will learn about the shift of U.S. manufacturing to offshore locations and the internationalization of marketing.
-Then you will find out how to gather data on potential plant locations, and how to integrate this data into a decision model.
+Then you will find out how to gather data on potential business operation locations, and how to integrate this data into a decision model.
 After this, you will learn about staffing a new facility and closing down a facility within the United States.

 As organizations expand worldwide, they will require a total rewards reward program aligned with corporate goals as well as local business objectives for each country in which they operate.
 This course demonstrates how to evaluate total rewards for expatriates, local nationals, and third country nationals.
 Special attention is focused on data collection for effective programs.